djleite/PROCRO_genome/README.md

 ## ANNOTATION

-Annotation was performed with BRAKER2, an automated AUGUSTUS trainer.
+Annotation was performed with BRAKER2, an automated AUGUSTUS trainer, using RNAseq data as evidence.

+### _Mapping RNAseq data_

 RNAseq reads were first mapped to the genome using STAR with the 2-Pass method.

 ```
 #   INDEX